 Erin Glaser has guided the Hamilton College volleyball program to 76 wins in seven years as head coach, including a 15-12 record in 2014.
 Glaser led the Continentals to new heights last fall as they advanced to the NESCAC Championship quarterfinals for the first time on the strength of the team's best finish in the conference standings in program history.
 One of her players was selected the NESCAC co-Defensive Player of the Year and made the all-conference and Division III all-region teams.
 Hamilton players were ranked in the conference's top 10 in four major statistical categories.
 Another player received New England Rookie of the Week honors from the Eastern College Athletic Conference.

-Glaser led Hamilton to 11 wins, including a 3-0 record and the tournament title at the Kean University Cougar Classic, in 2012.
-The Continentals won their NESCAC opener and three players ended up ranked in the conference's top 10 in a major statistical category.
+In 2012 Glaser led the team to a 3-0 record and the tournament title at the Kean University Cougar Classic.
+Three student-athletes ended the season ranked in the top 10 of a major statistical category in the NESCAC.

 The team boasted an overall record of 17-12 in 2011 -- the program's first winning season since 1999.
 The Continentals won three tournament titles and defeated NESCAC rival Trinity College for the first time since 1993.

 Glaser's teams have also excelled in the classroom.
 The Continentals were honored by the American Volleyball Coaches Association with the AVCA Team Academic Award for the fifth time in 2013-14.
 To be eligible for the award, a team needs a cumulative GPA of at least 3.30 at the end of the school year.

 Prior to arriving at Hamilton, Glaser served as an assistant coach at Connecticut College for two years.
 The Camels tied for second place in the NESCAC and posted an overall record of 20-9 in 2006.
 Glaser and Conn.
 College advanced to the semifinals of the NESCAC Championship in 2006 and 2007.